theparticleman/kids-code-katas/kata-1.md

 File Explorer is a special program on your computer that comes with Windows.
 It lets you view all the files and folders on your computer.

-To open (or run) File Explorer, press the Windows key on your keyboard, then start typing "File Explorer".
+To open (or run) File Explorer, press the Windows key on your keyboard, then start typing `File Explorer`.
 File Explorer should come up in the search results.
 Click on it.

 A File Explorer window should open.
 It should look something like this (though it might look a little different if you are using a different version of Windows than I am).